 There is the beauty of homebuilt Thunder Mustangs and real Mustangs, Corsairs and Sea Furies, a P-40, a Vampire jet and giant Tiger Cats; of unique designs like Phantom and Endeavor, and severely-modified racers like Outrageous, Rare Bear, and Galloping Ghost.
 The final 50+ minutes are a treat, even including some exhibition flying by an F/A-18 and a way-hot lap of the course, flown by Space Shuttle astronaut (and Reno racer) Hoot Gibson in a Beechjet Premier – a standard business jet!

 In short, Let’s Go to the Reno Air Races is an ultimate “spectator” experience – but without the sunburn, windburn, miles of walking, and the waiting for things to happen that are always part of a huge and exciting event.
-Whether you buy it to show someone else what Reno is all about, or to remember your ultimate vacation – or even to prepare to go next September, this DVD (also on Blu-Ray) is one of those great “reference pieces” that you’ll keep running in the background at home, even after you’ve watched it a dozen times.
+Whether you buy it to show someone else what Reno is all about, or to remember your ultimate vacation – or even to prepare to go next September, this video is one of those great “reference pieces” that you’ll keep running in the background at home, even after you’ve watched it a dozen times.

 As air show season begins across the country, thousands of new, curious and existing airplane enthusiasts flock to the tarmac to witness astounding feats of flight and to meet the pilots who dare to master the air.
-The thrill of flying airplanes comes front and center with all of the air show’s excitement, up close sights and sounds in Let’s Go to the Reno Air Races DVD—a dynamic, sensory overload all about the races, amazing airplanes and the pilots who share the skies.
+The thrill of flying airplanes comes front and center with all of the air show’s excitement, up close sights and sounds in Let’s Go to the Reno Air Races video—a dynamic, sensory overload all about the races, amazing airplanes and the pilots who share the skies.

 A primer for Reno Air Race enthusiasts and kids of all ages who just love the sound and speed of airplanes from a variety of race classes, “Let’s Go…” provides an intimate look at the majesty of great vintage airplanes, the awe of massive radial and Merlin engines roaring to life and up-close and personal runway views of Formula One and Biplane aircraft.
-In addition to dramatic take offs, taxiing and landings, the DVD also contains rarely seen and unique views of racers as they roar around and thread racing pylons.
+In addition to dramatic take offs, taxiing and landings, the video also contains rarely seen and unique views of racers as they roar around and thread racing pylons.

 The brainchild of skilled cinematographer, Mark Chiolis, his steady hand provides high-definition, crystal-clear images that make you feel as though you’re right in the middle of all the action.
 Chiolis’s love of flying is evident in this insider’s look at the Reno Air Races that simultaneously entertains and educates.
 Chiolis is ably assisted by Walt Lindblom, also a seasoned cinematographer.
 Together, they put the spotlight on top pilots who provide in depth, on camera interviews about what it’s like to race these planes.
 There are also fascinating explanations that will prepare kids and families to become knowledgeable participants in the world’s fastest motorsport.
-Information about airports, aviation, the purpose of a windsock and the meaning of the numbers and letters next to the runway are just a few of the valuable facts shared in this enlightening DVD.
+Information about airports, aviation, the purpose of a windsock and the meaning of the numbers and letters next to the runway are just a few of the valuable facts shared in this enlightening video.

-“People have an avid and sometimes distant fascination with aircraft and air shows,” stated Mark Chiolis, Producer and Cinematographer, Let’s Go to the Reno Air Races DVD.
+“People have an avid and sometimes distant fascination with aircraft and air shows,” stated Mark Chiolis, Producer and Cinematographer, Let’s Go to the Reno Air Races video.
 “I want to provide kids and adults with the opportunity to closely explore aircraft in an entertaining and educational way.
 I hope it will encourage them to visit an air show throughout the season.
 Air shows are responsible for launching many a hobbyist and can serve as a stepping stone to a career in the exciting field of aviation.”